drshahizan/SECP3843/submission/izzahmardhiah/question2/question2.md

 ## Question 2 (b)
-In MongoDB Compass, user are able to CRUD through GUI or Mongosh (MongoDB Shell).
+In MongoDB Compass, users are able to CRUD through GUI or Mongosh (MongoDB Shell).
 I prefer to use Mongosh terminal to execute the queries.

 1. Create